 3. We want to know whether the Steele Dossier was used by the FBI to support FISA applications for warrants that led to FBI surveillance on the Trump presidential campaign.
 Andrew McCarthy’s current NRO column on the Steele Dossier is must reading in this context.
 House Intelligence Committee Chairman Devin Nunes has only now obtained the FISA warrant application and other related materials that he has sought since this past August.
 The Wall Street Journal noted editorially yesterday: “House Intel Chairman Devin Nunes had threatened to hold FBI Director Christopher Wray and Deputy Attorney General Rod Rosenstein in contempt if they refused to comply.”
 Something tells me that the documents are unlikely to vindicate the FBI and the Department of Justice.

-4. Simpson/GPS Fusion was retained by the general counsel of the Clinton presidential campaign to provide research on Trump.
+4. Simpson/Fusion GPS was retained by the general counsel of the Clinton presidential campaign to provide research on Trump.
 In his testimony Simpson quibbles about the use of the term “opposition research” to describe his work.
 His quibbles on this point do not point to his credibility as a witness.

 5. Simpson in turn hired Steele in April/May 2016 to provide human intelligence on Trump’s Russian connections.
 Simpson generated the memos that make up the Steele Dossier based on his conversations with Russian sources.